Kakamotobi/Learned/Computer Network/Realtime-Communication.md

 #### STOMP
 - A text-oriented protocol that can be used as a subprotocol for WebSocket connections.
 - _As a subprotocol to a protocol like WebSocket, STOMP is also in the Application Layer of the OSI model._
+- STOMP is based on a _publish-subscribe_ mechanism where clients subscribe to a particular "topic" and will hence be notified of messages to that topic.
 - P.S.
 STOMP is not WebSocket exclusive.
 - [Other WebSocket subprotocols](https://www.iana.org/assignments/websocket/websocket.xml#subprotocol-name).